-Sweet oranges should only be attempted along lower coastal areas of zone 7 combined with adequate cold protection.
+Sweet oranges should only be attempted along the lower coastal areas of zone 7 combined with adequate cold protection.
 Hamlin is a great choice for those that wish to grow oranges for juice.
 It has the greatest cold hardiness of the sweet oranges, although it will be damaged at temps down to 20 degrees F. (-7 C.) or lower.
 Ambersweet is another sweet orange variety to try.

 Navel oranges can also be grown with adequate protection from cold.
 Although they are not as fruitful as sweet oranges, they ripen fairly early from late fall through early winter.
 Washington, Dream, and Summerfield are types of navel oranges that can be grown in the more temperate coastal regions of zone 7.

 If grapefruit is your favorite citrus, realize that it lacks much cold hardiness and it can take 10 years or more for a seedling to produce fruit.
 If that information doesn’t deter you, try growing Marsh for white seedless grapefruits or Redblush, Star Ruby, or Ruby for red seedless.
 Royal and Triumph are delicious, white seed varieties.

 Tangelos might be a better bet for grapefruit lovers.
 These hybrids of tangerine and grapefruit are more cold hardy and have fruit that ripens early.
 Orlando is a recommended cultivar.
 Also, Citrumelo, a hybrid between trifoliate orange and grapefruit, grows rapidly and produces fruit that tastes like grapefruit, and may be grown in zone 7 with adequate protection.

-Kumquats are the most cold hardy of the acidic citrus.
+Kumquats are the most cold-hardy of acidic citrus.
 They can tolerate temperatures down to 15-17 F. (-9 to -8 C.).
-The three most commonly propagated are Nagami, Marumi and Meiwa.
+The three most commonly propagated are Nagami, Marumi, and Meiwa.